jdittrich/userNeedResearchBook/text/afterTheSession.md

  messy before. **2)** At the right you see an newly drawn annotated sketch that provides a visual representation (how the document is organized by inserting empty pages). **3.)** More information has been provided.
-It was »keeping for inspiration«, now its »keeping *old stuff* for inspiration«
+It was “keeping for inspiration”, now its “keeping *old stuff* for inspiration”

 Using different colors is useful for another type of supplement:
 Ideas or remarks in connection to your notes.
 When I go through the notes I often have some ideas for a design or a question which I would like to further explore in a future interview.
-I write them down in a third color or I prefix the note with *»IDEA:«* or *»QUESTION«* in order to prevent myself of mixing ideas with empirical data.
+I write them down in a third color or I prefix the note with *“IDEA:”* or *“QUESTION”* in order to prevent myself of mixing ideas with empirical data.

 ## Transcribe your notes